 Homemade Food Boats

 I just want to tell you about my food boats.
 I MADE THEM, which was awesome because I could vary the size, and even the print, for my needs.
 I used my Silhouette to create them!
-I’ll show you how in an upcoming post.
-Meanwhile, here are some other die cut posts and tutorials you might enjoy.
+Here’s a link to them (Food Tray 84573) on the Silhouette store if you want to make them and here are some if you’d rather buy them.
+And some more Silhouette posts you might enjoy.

 Now, back to enjoying hush puppies.